Fruity Flapjack Recipe

 • Try different spices like ginger instead of some of the cinnamon.

-This fruity flapjack recipe is a tried and tested favourite in our home and they’re considerably cheaper than buying individual bars!
+These oaty bars are a tried and tested favourite here and considerably cheaper than buying individual bars!
 As they hold their shape well, they’re great for school snacks and packed lunches.
 Have you tried the chocolate chip shortbread yet?
 It’s been quite popular and a hit with those who have tried it.
 I hope you enjoy them!

 Kathelle x